DariaSh/luis_utterances_generator/README.md

 In order to train the bot model you need to generate a json file, containing labeled intents and entities for a set of various utterances. the generator let you perform this automatically giving only variations for some words in the phrases.
 Also, it aotpmatically labels entities.
-For examples of input and output formats check the files in "examples deirectoty".
+Please find examples of input and output formats in the "examples" deirectory.
 In order to run the generator from the command line, please use the folloving comand with your spacifica parameters: python utterances_generator.py  --input [your input file name here] --output [your output file name here]